 You are here

-On Wednesday, April 1, from 04:00 - 15:00, MSI staff will perform scheduled maintenance and upgrades to the network and various systems.
+On Wednesday, July 1, from 04:00 - 15:00, MSI staff will perform scheduled maintenance and upgrades to the network and various systems.
 This downtime will be a global, system-wide maintenance to upgrade the network components providing Panasas connectivity.

 During this maintenance period, we will be performing the following updates:

-• Labq nodes will be down for panfs and kernel updates.
+• Mesabi will be unavailable for Infiniband testing, software, and network updates.

-• Xen/Citrix system will be unavailable for updates.
+• Nice systems will be offline for software updates.

-• Elmod will be down for security updates.
+• Citrix/Xen will be offline for system updates.

 Systems status is always available on our Status page.